ShaoPengyang/ISG-CD/README.md

-# This repo is for KDD submission Exploring Heterogeneity and Uncertainty for Graph-based Cognitive Diagnosis Models in Intelligent Education.
+# This repo is for ``Exploring Heterogeneity and Uncertainty for Graph-based Cognitive Diagnosis Models in Intelligent Education''

 Our environment:
 ```